MCIF: Multimodal Crosslingual Instruction-Following Benchmark from Scientific Talks

 The resulting benchmark includes 21 presentations, with a total of 2 hours of video content and approximately 15.5k words.
-The video, in \texttt{mp4} format, is converted with ffmpeg\footnote{\url{https://ffmpeg.org/}} into \texttt{wav} audio, mono-channel, 16 kHz.
-To support both the exploration of how models handle \textit{long} versus \textit{short} context and to maximize usability for models with limited context capacity, we provide both the full-length video/speech context and an automatically segmented version generated with SHAS \citep{tsiamas22_interspeech}, with segments averaging 16 seconds in duration.
+The videos are released in their original \texttt{mp4} format, and they are converted into mono-channel, 16 kHz \texttt{wav} audios.
+To support both the exploration of how models handle \textit{long} versus \textit{short} context and to maximize usability for models with limited context capacity, we provide both the full-length video/speech context and an automatically segmented version generated with SHAS \citep{tsiamas22_interspeech}, with segments of $\sim$16 seconds.
 Together with the video, we collect the abstracts, which serve as summaries for the presentations.
-To improve test set representativeness for summarization tasks, we further collect 79 additional videos, yielding a total of 100 samples--about 10 hours of content with summaries totaling $\sim$17k words.
+To improve test set representativeness for summarization, we further collect 79 additional videos, yielding a total of 100 samples--about 10 hours of content with summaries totaling $\sim$17k words.
 For these additional samples, audio and textual transcripts are also available, ensuring alignment across all three modalities.
 A detailed breakdown of \DATASETNAME{} statistics is provided in \cref{fig:stats}.